jawadhasuna/Frame-Oracle/README.md

-Spectrum sensing and frame-error prediction, on real DARPA SC2 Colosseum measurements.

-Repo 3 of six in a DARPA Spectrum Collaboration Challenge project.
-Where [Mod-Scope](https://github.com/jawadhasuna/Mod-Scope) asks *what signal is this*, Frame-Oracle asks the two questions a radio actually needs answered:
+Spectrum sensing and frame-error prediction, on real DARPA SC2 Colosseum measurements. asks *what signal is this*, Frame-Oracle asks the two questions a radio actually needs answered:
 **is this channel free**, and **will my transmission survive**.

 > Status: Part A (sensing) and Part B (frame-error prediction) complete.